0xcfff/todotxt.desktop/README.md

 # todotxt.net

 This is an implemention of [todo.txt](http://todotxt.org/) using the .NET framework.
 As far as I am aware, it is fully compliant with [Gina's spec](https://github.com/todotxt/todo.txt/blob/master/README.md).

+**Note:** This project is based on the work of [benrhughes/todotxt.net](https://github.com/benrhughes/todotxt.net).

 There is installer for the latest version available from the [releases page](https://github.com/benrhughes/todotxt.net/releases).